yihong-chen/neural-collaborative-filtering/README.md

 The authors of NCF actually published [a nice implementation](https://github.com/hexiangnan/neural_collaborative_filtering) written in tensorflow(keras).
 This repo instead provides my implementation written in **pytorch**.
 I hope it would be helpful to pytorch fans.
 Have fun playing with it !

 ## Dataset
-[The Movielens 1M Dataset](http://grouplens.org/datasets/movielens/1m/) are used to test the repo.
+[The Movielens 1M Dataset](http://grouplens.org/datasets/movielens/1m/) is used to test the repo.

 ## Files

 > `data.py`: prepare train/test dataset
+>
 > `utils.py`: some handy functions for model training etc.
+>
 > `metrics.py`: evaluation metrics including hit ratio(HR) and NDCG
+>
 > `gmf.py`: generalized matrix factorization model
+>
 > `mlp.py`: multi-layer perceptron model
+>
 > `neumf.py`: fusion of gmf and mlp
+>
 > `engine.py`: training engine
+>
-> `training.py`: entry point for train a NCF model
+> `train.py`: entry point for train a NCF model

-## TODO
+## Performance
-- pretraining of NeuMF
-- Convergence curve
+The hyper params are not tuned.
+Better performance can be achieved with careful tuning, especially for the MLP model.